-- 1st offense: \$200 fine or designated consultation with Student Assistance Program, facilitated by Student Success Center and loss of visitation. - 2nd offense: \$250 fine

-• 3rd offense: Dismissal from residence hall.
+Residence hall student: 1st offense: \$200 fine and loss of visitation, 2nd offense: \$250 fine, 3rd offense: Dismissal from residence hall.
 Payment of breaking fee by student.
 Student will be permitted on campus to attend class, related academic activity, athletic practice and athletic activity only.
 Student will not be permitted in the residence halls.
 Scholarship will be revoked.